Circulating Tumor DNA clinical trials at UCSF

 3 in progress, 1 open to eligible people

-Circulating tumor DNA is DNA from cancer cells that is present in the blood.
-UCSF is conducting research to see if this DNA can identify lung cancer early.
-The study observes patients undergoing lung cancer screenings at the San Francisco VA Medical Center.
+Circulating tumor DNA is tiny pieces of DNA from cancer cells found in the blood.
+UCSF is studying these DNA pieces to better understand lung cancer risk.
+The study follows patients at the San Francisco VA Medical Center who are getting lung cancer screening.

 Biomarkers for Risk Stratification in Lung Cancer